dnix/performa/README.md

 <br>

----

 ## 📝 Note from the Author

 My name is [Dave](https://github.com/dnix) 👋.
-I like building useful tech for real estate and energy.
-My goal with [Performa](https://github.com/dnix/performa) is to nudge the real estate industry beyond brittle spreadsheets and black-box software -- toward a standard protocol.
+I am an entrepreneur and technologist; I like building fun, useful tech for real estate 🏢 and energy ⚡️ spaces.

+I am building [Performa](https://github.com/dnix/performa) to nudge the real estate industry beyond brittle spreadsheets, closed-system software, and the coming scourge of generative AI slop -- toward better tooling and a standard protocol for all stakeholders.

 There is a better way.
-Let's build it together! 🚀
+Let's build it! 🚀

 <br>